Gootec82/my-blog-hugo/content/posts/add-search-to-hugo.md

 - Detailed documentation
 - Example implementations

-You can find the complete package and installation instructions on [GitHub Repository Link].
+You can find the complete package and installation instructions on [GitHub repository](https://github.com/gootec82/my-blog-hugo)

 The package is designed to be easily customizable and includes support for most common Hugo configurations.
 Whether you're new to Hugo or an experienced user, you'll find the implementation straightforward and well-documented.